Lim Bo Seng: Anti-Japanese activism

-In December 1941, Lim was put in charge of organising a group of volunteers (part of the Straits Settlements Volunteer Force) to resist the Japanese, who were advancing towards Southeast Asia.
+In December 1941, Lim responded to the British colonial government's call to mobilise Chinese volunteers to join Dalforce (part of the Straits Settlements Volunteer Force) and assist the British in resisting the invading Japanese forces.
 The volunteers put up a fierce fight against the Japanese during the Battle of Singapore in February 1942.

 Life in Force 136

-On 11 February 1942, Lim left Singapore and travelled to Sumatra with other ethnic Chinese leaders to the British Raj India later.
-He recruited and trained hundreds of secret agents through intensive military intelligence missions from China and the British ruled India.
-He set up the Sino-British guerrilla task force Force 136 in 1942 with Captain John Davis of the Special Operations Executive (SOE).
+On 11 February 1942, Lim left Singapore for Sumatra and later travelled by sea to Calcutta, India before taking a flight to Chongqing, where the Chinese government was based during the war.
+The Chinese government sent him to India to assist the British military forces in logistical operations such as firefighting, medical support and supply transportation.
+Later, as part of the Allied cooperation between China and Britain, Lim was designated as the Chinese liaison of Force 136, a Sino-British guerrilla task force, and appointed as Force 136's Malaya operations officer with the rank of colonel.
+Force 136 agents were trained by the British at Sinhagad, Poona, India.

 Operation Gustavus

-Operation Gustavus was aimed at establishing an espionage network in Malaya and Singapore to gather intelligence about Japanese activities, and thereby aid the British in Operation Zipper – the code name for their plan to take back Singapore from the Japanese.
+Operation Gustavus was aimed at establishing an espionage network in Malaya and Singapore to gather intelligence on Japanese activities, and thereby aid the British in Operation Zipper – the code name for their plan to take back Singapore from the Japanese.

-On 24 May 1943, the first group of Force 136 agents, codenamed Gustavus I and led by John Davis, arrived in Perak on board the Dutch submarine O 24.
-The O 24 would rendezvous with Gustavus I again in September and November 1943 to transfer supplies and personnel from Gustavus IV and V respectively.
-Its sister ship, the O 23, under Captain Richard Broome, transported Gustavus II and Gustavus III to Malaya on 25 June and 4 August 1943 respectively.
-Lim arrived in Malaya on 2 November 1943 as part of Gustavus V. He travelled under the alias "Tan Choon Lim" (Tân Chhun-lîm (Chén Chūnlín, 陳春林)) to avoid identification and claimed to be a businessman when he passed through checkpoints.
+On 24 May 1943, the first group of Force 136 agents, codenamed "Gustavus I" and led by Captain John Davis of the Special Operations Executive, departed the British naval base in Ceylon on board the Dutch submarine O 24 and arrived in Perak, Malaya.
+The O 24 would rendezvous with "Gustavus I" again in September and November 1943 to transfer supplies and personnel from "Gustavus IV" and "Gustavus V" respectively.
+Its sister ship, the O 23 under Captain Richard Broome, transported "Gustavus II" and "Gustavus III" to Malaya on 25 June and 4 August 1943 respectively.
+Lim arrived in Perak on 2 November 1943 as part of "Gustavus V".
+He travelled under the alias "Tan Choon Lim" (Tân Chhun-lîm (Chén Chūnlín, 陳春林)) to avoid identification and claimed to be a businessman when he passed through checkpoints.

 In Perak, Davis and Lim re-established contact with Major Freddie Chapman, who was part of a British unit that stayed behind after the Malayan Campaign and had been carrying out small-scale attacks against the Japanese in Malaya.
 They also met guerrilla fighters of the Malayan People's Anti-Japanese Army (MPAJA), including the Malayan communists Chin Peng and Lai Teck.
 They reached an agreement that the resistance group would be placed under British command in exchange for weapons, supplies and training.
+Force 136's head office and command centre was established on a hill in Bidor.
 One of the Chinese provision shops in Ipoh, Jian Yik Jan (建益棧 (Jiàn Yì Zhàn, Kiàn-ek-chàn)), was used as an Allied espionage base.
 Communication between the agents was done through smuggling messages in empty toothpaste tubes, salted fish and diaries.